jeanpehk/rust-v/README.md

 you need to:
 1. Install [riscv-gnu-toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain).
 2. Set RISCV environment variable to RISC-V tools install path.
+3. Run:
 ```
 ./get_riscv_tests.sh
 cargo t riscv_tests
 ```

-These tests are done with a dumb elf reader that loads instructions into memory and figures out the fail / pass addresses.
+The tests are run with a dumb elf reader that loads instructions into memory and figures out the fail / pass addresses.
 System level instructions are ignored.

 ## Specs